opstic/gdclone/README.md

 Q and E to also zoom in and out.

-F7 to display options menu.
+Esc to pause the player.

 U to (un)link the camera from the simulated player.

 L to (de)activate player and camera line rendering.

 T to (un)hide triggers.

-Esc to pause the player.

 *Support for web and mobile platforms are planned.*